111 Burns Street

 Wonder.
 Learn.
 Grow.

-The School of Hope, located at 111 Burns Street in Fayetteville, North Carolina, will serve students K-7 who have an autism diagnosis (mild to moderate).
-The first day of school will be September 4, 2018.
-Space is limited.
-Register now.
-Please contact Amy Sparks at 910-339.5683 or 910-728-0299 for more information.
+The School of Hope, located at 111 Burns Street in Fayetteville, North Carolina, serves students K-8 who have an autism diagnosis (mild to moderate).
+Contact Amy Sparks at 910-339.5683 for more information.

 Our goal is to create a warm, open environment where students feel safe enough to ask questions, explore and seek answers.
 We challenge every student to surpass his or her own personal best and help them over the hills and through the valleys of these growing years.